The Royal Train has been the mobile residence of the Sovereign for over 150 years.

-During the war, King George VI and Queen Elizabeth were touring war ravaged England so in 1941 a full sized bath was part of a small upgrade.
-By the end of World War II the Royal Train had travelled 63,000 miles.
+During the war, King George VI and Queen Elizabeth were touring war-ravaged England.
+In 1941, a full sized bath was part of a small upgrade.
+By the end of World War II, the Royal Train had travelled 63,000 miles.

 Prince Philip’s saloon is modest in decoration.
-There are two pieces that standout: a piece of rail and the Duke’s senior rail card.
+There are two pieces that stand out: a piece of rail and the Duke’s senior rail card.
 The Duke has a piece of Isambard Kingdom Brunel’s (founder of the Great Western Railway) rail.
-This was given to His Royal Highness upon the 150th anniversary of the creation of the Great Western Railway.
-The rail card was presented to him when he qualified for the discount and is “a mock-up dated June 1987 and framed for display,” according to The Telegraph.
+It was given to His Royal Highness upon the 150th anniversary of the creation of the Great Western Railway.
+The railcard was presented to him when he qualified for the discount and is “a mock-up dated June 1987 and framed for display,” according to The Telegraph.

 Dining on the train does not mean below standard food.
 Meals are prepared to the same quality of that of the Royal residences.
 Rail Gourmet’s run by Roger Williams for the past 21 years takes care of the trains dining needs.
 Having been on over 500 journeys, “We spend quite a bit of time in advance preparing for each journey and the staff are handpicked,” Williams told the Wiltshire Times in 2011.
 “The role is probably more relaxed than people would imagine as each journey is so planned.